stanley-tarce/blog-rails-api/README.md

     rails db:migrate RAILS_ENV=test
     rspec spec or bundle exec rspec spec
-I used VCR to capture API Request because the total run of my test before was 3 minutes.
-Applying this method gave me 10 seconds to run
 **RSpec Result:**
  *Finished in 29.28 seconds (files took 1.33 seconds to load) 42 examples, 0 failures*